Section 3: C Build and Test Frameworks

 A rule show specify how to generate the target file using the list of

-prerequisite files combined with a shell command. make
+prerequisite files combined with a shell command. make is smart enough to

 know it should re-make the target if any of the prerequisites change, and